riezebosch/Unmockable/README.md

 ```

 If you don't like this change in your public API, you can extract an interface and only
-include the second method (which you should be doing anyway) or you mark the top method internal and
+include the second method (which I a good idea anyway) or you mark the top method internal and
-make it visible to your test project using `[InternalsVisibleTo]`.
+expose it to your test project with the `[InternalsVisibleTo]` attribute.

+Happy coding!